-Is It Illegal For A Company To Fire You For Being Depressed?
+Can A Company Fire You For Being Depressed?

 As long as the accommodation doesn't cause an "undue burden" to the employer (is too expensive, would disrupt the workplace in a way that impedes work from being done, etc.), it should be provided.
 But there is no "formula" or standard that defines "undue," and not every accommodation needs to be granted, Chen says — just ones that are deemed reasonable under EEOC guidelines.

-Could there be negative ramifications for disclosing to an employer?
+Could there be negative ramifications for disclosing depression to an employer?

-Well, sure.
+Unfortunately, yes.
 "While employers are required to engage in the interactive process, not all employers do so in good faith," Chen says.
 "In addition, employers may simply deem that any potential accommodations are an undue burden without investigating further."

-It is unlawful for an employer to discriminate against a worker on the basis of their disability (perceived or actual, she says), or to retaliate against a worker for seeking an accommodation.
+Ultimately, though, it is unlawful for an employer to discriminate against a worker on the basis of their disability (perceived or actual, Chen says), or to retaliate against a worker for seeking an accommodation.
 A Better Balance has a free hotline for workers who believe they may have had that experience.

-It is possible to come out on top if push comes to shove; there have been cases where employers have lost in court for violating the ADA.
+And it is possible to come out on top if push comes to shove in this scenario.
+There have been cases where employers have lost in court for violating the ADA.
 For example, a video store employee with major depression won his EEOC case in 2012 after he was fired for complaining about the harassment he received at work as a result of his disability.

+The ADA is there to protect people with disabilities from being discriminated against by their employers, but, of course, nothing is ever that simple.
+Ultimately, the decision is yours.
+You can assess your situation with a mental healthcare professional, consider your company culture and relationship with your manager, and make the decision that feels best for you and your mental health.

 If you are experiencing anxiety and/or depression and are in need of crisis support, please call the Crisis Call Center’s 24-hour hotline at 1-800-273-8255.